CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 | `10` | Subdivides into external tileset at explicit location. |
 | `11` | Subdivides internally.                                 |

 When a tile subdivides externally, the content and metadata for the root tile are obtained from the external tileset.
+Only leaf nodes may subdivide externally; the root tile of a tileset using this extension may only subdivide internally.

 ##### External Tileset at Implicit Location